Every garden deserves some whimsy and adding twirlers to various places means you can watch them twirl gently in the breeze.

 The spokes are joined on every 4th hole on the long strip but you make a stitch in every hole.
 Spokes will spread out and twist to form the spiral as you join on the end piece.
 Photo 5 shows one side all stitched and the spiral has just magically appeared.

 This is a photo of the original one that I made using different colours of plastic canvas.
 The new one hangs in the honeysuckle shrub and twirls gently in the breeze.

-To hang, you need a piece of fishing line and a ring to hang.
 You could also attach a fishing swivel to help with the twirling.
 As you can see from the brief video below it spins nicely in the breeze.